Article ID: kb00360Last Modified: 14-Apr-2026

 • Always use application-consistent backups for databases

-• Test restore regularly
+• Test the restore regularly.

 https://git.cloudberrylab.com/egor.m/doc-help-kb.git